Hari Raya etiquette

 Learning more about Hari Raya

-Hopefully this guide has been able to shed more light on the traditions of Hari Raya.
+We hope that this guide has been able to shed more light on the traditions of Hari Raya.
 Regardless of whether we celebrate it or not, learning about different cultures is always important – especially in a multicultural society like our own.

-Cover images adapted from: Muhammad Amirul, @farzanarama
+Cover image adapted from: Muhammad Amirul, @farzanarama via Instagram

 Originally published on 23rd July 2017.
-Last updated on 17th April 2023.
+Last updated by Joycelyn Yeow on 4th April 2024.